 Firstly, we should point out that no automated method can completely replace manual penetration testing.
 There are vulnerabilities that it takes a human to find.
 Consequently, cybersecurity compliance standards often include a requirement for both penetration testing and vulnerability scanning.

 An automated DAST scanner like Burp Suite can help you protect your online property whether you manage many apps, or just a few.
 It can do this from the development stage, right up into deployment and beyond.
-And if you're a penetration tester, you'll love how Burp Suite Professional's advanced manual tooling could help you achieve new heights.
+And if you're a penetration tester, you'll love how Burp Suite Pro's advanced manual tooling could help you achieve new heights.

 If you're interested in finding out more about Burp Suite and would like to know how it could fit into your use case, then check out the resources below: